zweifisch/rpc.io/README.md

 ### more on promise

-socket.call returns an promise, but callback also works
+`socket.call` returns a promise, but callback also works

 ```coffeescript
 socket.call 'users.list', (users)->